InfoSeeking/IRIS/README.md

 #How to Alter and Host IRIS
 ##Server Prerequisites and Considerations
 To run IRIS, you need the following:
+- Indri (I used version 5.4) binaries of IndriBuildIndex and IndriRunQuery.
+There are versions compiled on Linux Mint in the bin folder, however if you are running a different operating system you may need to recompile.
+You can find the source for Indri [here](http://sourceforge.net/projects/lemur/)
 - [MiniXML](http://www.msweet.org/projects.php?Z3) for C extensions (not required if you don't need to recompile the text_processing binaries)
+- The text_processing binary compiled on your system.
+The source for this is in the extensions folder.
+There is an existing binary in the bin folder, and it was compiled on Linux Mint.
 - PHP 5.4.6 (It probably works on other versions, but this is what is was developed on)
 - MySQL (for storing request information, however, this can be removed if necessary)
 - Permissions to write to storage folder